csiro-dcfp/pangeo-singularity/README.md

 ```
 (Note the `Client` widget did not work for me, but otherwise things seem to be functioning well)

-Hopefully you can now use dask to analyses data on Pawsey.
+Hopefully you can now use dask to analyse data on Pawsey.
 Please let me know how you go!

 ## Useful links
 https://support.pawsey.org.au/documentation/display/US/Containers